plewis/plewis.github.io/phylogenetics/lab-revdiv.md

 :large_blue_diamond: Navigate to the _paml/src_ directory and type `make` to compile PAML.

 You will see several warnings that we will ignore.
+Using the command `make` is one of several methods used to _compile_ source code (files containing instructions written in a computing language such as C, C++, C#, or Julia) into an _executable_ file (i.e. a computer program).
+A sure sign that `make` is the method chosen by the author of the program is the presence of a file named _Makefile_ inside the source directory.
+The so-called _scripting languages_ (e.g. R, Python, Javascript) do not require a compiling step.

 :large_blue_diamond: Once compiling is finished, copy the _evolver_ executable into your _~/bin_ directory: